rickfarmer/android-vm/README.md

 		$ vagrant status
 		$ vagrant halt  # To shutdown the VM or

 		$ vagrant suspend

-	These are the only commands you will likely use on a regular basis.
+- These are the only commands you will likely use on a regular basis.
 Vagrant manages everything for you, so there is no need to configure the VM from VMware or Virtual Box except to change the VM memory, CPU allocation, &amp; connect the Android USB device for connection via the Android `adb` command.

-If you are interested in the other option Vagrant offers, please see the help file using,
+If you are interested in the other options Vagrant offers, please see the man help file using,

 	$ vagrant --help